Nirrax/tempForCity_app/README.md

 The application is structured as a serverless function with a clear separation of concerns:

 1.  **`WeatherHandler`**: The main entry point for the AWS Lambda function.
-It parses the incoming `APIGatewayProxyRequestEvent`, validates the input, and orchestrates the response.
+It parses the incoming request, validates the input, and orchestrates the response.
+It contains no business logic — its only responsibility is to translate HTTP input/output and delegate to the service layer.
 2.  **`WeatherService`**: The core business logic resides here.
 It uses the geocoding client to get coordinates for a city and then uses the weather client to fetch the temperature.
+Keeping this separate from the handler means the logic can be tested and reused independently of AWS.
-3.  **Clients (`GeocodingClient`, `WeatherClient`)**: These interfaces and their implementations (`OpenMeteoGeocodingClient`, `OpenMeteoWeatherClient`) are responsible for communicating with external APIs.
-They handle HTTP requests, parsing responses, and implementing retry logic.
+3.  **Clients (`GeocodingClient`, `WeatherClient`)**: Defined as interfaces so that the rest of the application has no dependency on any specific weather provider.
+The concrete implementations (`OpenMeteoGeocodingClient`, `OpenMeteoWeatherClient`) handle HTTP communication, response parsing, and retry logic.
+This makes it trivial to swap or add providers without touching business logic.
-4.  **`AppConfig`**: Manages application configuration by loading settings from environment variables.
+4.  **`AppConfig`**: Centralizes all configuration loaded from environment variables, so no magic strings are scattered across the codebase.
-5.  **Models & Enums**: Data transfer objects (`Temperature`, `Coordinates`, `ErrorDTO`) and enumerations (`TemperatureCategory`, `TemperatureUnit`) provide type-safe data structures.
+5.  **Models & Enums**: Data transfer objects (`Temperature`, `Coordinates`, `ErrorDTO`) and enumerations (`TemperatureCategory`, `TemperatureUnit`) provide type-safe data structures. `TemperatureCategory.from()` encapsulates the classification logic in one place, keeping it isolated and easy to test.

+## Key Design Decisions

+- **Thin handler**: The `WeatherHandler` deliberately contains no business logic.
+This makes the Lambda entry point easy to read and keeps AWS-specific code isolated from the core application.
+- **Interface-based clients**: `WeatherClient` and `GeocodingClient` are interfaces rather than concrete classes.
+This decouples the service layer from any specific API provider and is the foundation for both testability and extensibility.
+- **Geocoding via Open-Meteo**: Rather than requiring the caller to provide coordinates, the function accepts a human-readable city name and resolves it to coordinates using the Open-Meteo Geocoding API.
+This keeps the public interface simple.
+- **First result as most relevant**: The Geocoding API returns a list of locations matching the given city name, ordered by relevance (most popular first).
+The function always uses the first result, which in practice corresponds to the most well-known city with that name.
+- **Retry logic in clients**: Transient failures are an external API concern, not a business concern.
+Both API clients implement their own configurable retry logic (max retries and delay are set via environment variables), keeping `WeatherService` simple and focused.
+- **Environment-based configuration**: All tunable parameters (URLs, retry counts, delays, temperature unit) are environment variables, which is standard practice for Lambda functions and avoids hardcoded values.

+## Unit Testing Without the Real API

+Because `WeatherClient` and `GeocodingClient` are interfaces, their implementations can be replaced with mocks in unit tests.
+For example, using Mockito:

+- A mock `WeatherClient` can be configured to return a fixed temperature value.
+- A mock `GeocodingClient` can return a predefined set of coordinates.
+- `WeatherService` can then be tested in complete isolation — no HTTP calls, no network dependency, no Open-Meteo account needed.

+This also means `TemperatureCategory.from()` can be unit tested directly as a pure function with no dependencies at all.

 ## Getting Started